chadell/slides/src/180410_devopsbarcelona/0_welcome.md

 ![Source: Transforming the network with open SDN by BigSwitch](https://2eof2j3oc7is20vt9q3g7tlo5xe-wpengine.netdna-ssl.com/wp-content/uploads/2014/07/big-switch-networks-telnet-ssh.jpg){ width=120% }

 <!--
-we could also talk about the "dramatic" improvement in network operations for the last 20 years (ironic)...
+we could also talk about the "dramatic" improvement in network operations over the last 20 years (ironic)...
 -->

-## SDN, NFV, Network Programmability, Intent-based, Open Networking, SD-WAN? 🤔
+## SDN, NFV, Network Programmability, Intent-based, Open Networking, Linux/Container networking, OpenConfig, SD-WAN? 🤔

 <!--
 ... not joking, the networking area finally started moving to a devops approach and a lot of examples of automation is appearing these days.
+So probably you could expect this presentation being about some of these cool topics... but not it is exactly...
-Here in Barcelona we are following in the "SDN and Network Programmability meetup" where you will be welcome.
+However, here in Barcelona you can always participate in the "SDN and Network Programmability Meetup" where a bunch of people share experiences on these fields.

-But, what is this presentation about?
+So, what is this presentation about?
 -->

 ##